 DUTIES: Candidates are being sought with demonstrated research expertise in scientific visualization.
 Areas of interest include visualization tools, immersive environments, data exploration, and applications.
 Activities include extensive consulting and collaboration with colleagues in other NIST technical units, as well as leadership in the development and use of facilities and tools for scientific visualization.

-FUTURE INTEREST: Multiple positions for Computer Scientists, Electronics Engineers, and Mathematicians at the Entry, Junior, and Senior levels.
+FUTURE INTEREST: We anticipate multiple positions for Computer Scientists, Electronics Engineers, Mathematicians, and Computer Engineers at the Entry, Junior, and Senior levels.
 Anticipated needs of specific programs are

-DUTIES: Develops security standards, metrics, guidelines, conformance/evaluation programs; conducts security research and implements prototypes to test proposed concepts; reviews agency security programs; supports education of customers; publishes and presents results; develops and program new applications; hosts and leads government-industry-academia collaborations to protect the confidentiality, integrity and availability of sensitive information on IT, including devices, systems, networks, applications, and infrastructures.
-Specific areas of technical expertise are cryptography (algorithms, key management, authentication, hashing, etc), security protocols, voting systems, networking protocols and services (BGP, IPsec, VOIP, IPv6, 802.1x, etc), mobile and wireless systems, biometrics, malware, smart cards, identity proofing, identity management, intellectual property protection, security administration, contingency planning, risk management, policy, training, education, intrusion detection, vulnerability analysis, security testing and assurance, access control, embedded systems, RFID,security checklist/hardening guides.
-Those with graduate degrees in cyber security, computer science, mathematics or closely related fields are particularly encouraged to apply.
-Programming skills in C, C++, Java, Perl, and Visual Basic under UNIX.
+DUTIES: Develops security standards, metrics, guidelines, conformance/evaluation programs; conducts security research and implements prototypes to test proposed concepts; supports outreach, awareness, and education of customers; publishes and presents results; develops and programs new applications; hosts and leads government-industry-academia collaborations to protect the confidentiality, integrity, and availability of sensitive information on IT, including devices, systems, networks, applications, and infrastructures.
+Specific areas of technical expertise are cryptography (algorithms, key management, authentication, hashing, etc.), security automation, security protocols, cyber-physical sytems, communication protocols and services (BGP, IPsec, VOIP, IPv6, 802.1x, etc.), mobile and wireless systems, biometrics, malware, smart cards, identity management, intellectual property protection, security administration, contingency planning, risk management, policy, training, education, intrusion detection, vulnerability analysis, security testing and assurance, access control, embedded systems, RFID, and security checklist/hardening guides.
+Those with graduate degrees in cyber security, computer science, mathematics, or closely related fields are particularly encouraged to apply.
+Programming skills in C#, C++, Java and Perl.